Talking Dateline: True Crime, True Impact

 you guys may not remember this.
 In between the criminal trial where he was acquitted and the civil trial where he got that big judgment,

-he was just in LA and kind of like living his life.
+he was just in L.A. and kind of like living his life.

-And one of the things that happened then, which probably nobody remembers, he was playing golf and he's finished his round and he's, I think he played alone or with some people he just met there.
+And one of the things that happened then, which probably nobody remembers, he was playing golf and he's finished his round.
+And

-I spent it all on like my criminal defense.
-And the guy's like,
+i spent it all on like my criminal defense and the guy's like

 this is O.J.
 Simpson.